Power BI – A Smashing Update!!!

 As you can see, this month’s Power BI Feb 2018 update includes some muscle swelling, strength gaining, iron pumping properties…..

 Multi-select data points across multiple charts

-These kinds of updates make me very happy, as they really improve on the interactivity of your reports and dashboard – improving the overall user experience.
-This month Power BI has given us the ability to click on data points on multiple charts and have cross-highlighting applied to your entire report – awesomeness!!
-Below I have a GIF which shows how this is done – all you do is use Ctrl + Click and choose the relevant data points you would like to filter on.
+These kinds of updates make me very happy, as they really improve the interactivity of your reports and dashboard – improving the overall user experience.
+This Power BI Feb 2018 update has given us the ability to click on data points on multiple charts and have cross-highlighting applied to your entire report – awesomeness!!
+Below I have a GIF that shows how this is done – all you do is use Ctrl + Click and choose the relevant data points you would like to filter on.

 Sync slicers across multiple pages of your report

 Have you ever been one of those people who have many monthly or quarterly reports to produce and for which you need to change the period / date or other slicers manually for every report in your Power BI File?
 A real pain right?!
 Well now, with this new update – you can apply one or more slicers once-off (called syncing slicers) and tell the system which pages to apply your slicers to – oooooh yeaaaah!!!

 To start, let’s activate ‘Sync Slicers’ – go to the ‘View’ tab, under the ‘Show’ group, check the box next to the ‘Sync slicers’ description.